Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_2_Differential-Gene-Expression-in-Precision-Medicine/Group_2_FinalPaper.md

 <p style="font-size:10px">Golub, Slonim, Lander et al. <b>Molecular Classification of Cancer: Class Discovery and Class Prediction by Gene Expression Monitoring.</b> Science, Vol 286, 531-537.
 </p>

 In a 1999 paper, leukemia samples were classified into two different subtypes, named ALL and AML.
 As shown in the heatmap below, differential expression analysis was performed to determine the genes associated with subtype.
 Subsequently, a classification model was developed in order to distinguish between the two subtypes.
 The goal of the model was to classify a patient sample into one of the two subtypes of leukemia based on relevant genes.
-This allows for greater specificity when determining treatment plans in the context of precision medicine.
+This allows for greater specificity when determining treatment plans in the context of precision medicine[10].

 <p align="center">
   <img src="figure5.png" width="350"/>